Coaching · 2019–2024

 2019

-Immediate impact: Australian Open title
+Immediate impact — Australian Open and Wimbledon

 2020